madsenmj/vscode-gcode-syntax-citizen/README.md

 ## About Applied Eng & Design

 We are a full service engineering and design firm, specializing in CAD/CAM, CNC milling, rapid prototyping, training and more.
 We also like to dabble in Arudino / RaspberryPi projects, electronics, drones and robotics projects!
 Subscribe to our YouTube channel for videos on our projects, screencast tutorials, and more!

 Follow us on [Twitter](https://twitter.com/appliedengdes) & [Instagram](https://instagram.com/appliedengdes), and like our [Facebook Page](https://facebook.com/appliedengdesign)!

 ## License

 This extension is licensed under the [MIT License](https://opensource.org/licenses/MIT).

+## TODOs

+1. Finish updating the M and G codes in the gcode-reference repo
+2. Figure out how to make children in the hierarchy - set up to have $1/$2/$3 as parents, then each tool change as a parent
+3. Update the G/M codes in this repo to match the Citizen format